 Margaret and the Moon: How Margaret Hamilton Saved the First Lunar Landing by Dean Robbins (C, Y)

-We did two simple hands-on projects during our astronomy unit.
-Since both of these projects resulted in visual reminders that we could see daily, these projects also really helped us become more deeply engaged in learning about astronomy and astronomers.
+We have used a few different simple hands-on projects during our astronomy units.
+These projects result in visual reminders that we could see daily, so these projects also really helped us become more deeply engaged in learning about astronomy and astronomers.